-F6 Comments - s to help reduce waste within Hotel operations (in rooms) meone sorting waste right now for proper collection on their own time F7 Add composting service Add composting service for hotel and resort facilities and compost with County for more composting options (e.g., can compost meat, packages).
+F6 Comments SCS: have so s to help reduce waste within Hotel operations (in rooms) meone sorting waste right now for proper collection on their own time F7 Add composting service Add composting service for hotel and resort facilities and compost with County for more composting options (e.g., can compost meat, packages).
 Encourage compostable carryout containers.
-Immediate F7 Comments EDIT: Include recycling and reuse F8 [CCG] Develop food recovery program Develop a food circularity/food rescue program to get food that is not eaten from enterprise facilities to those in need.
-1 - 2 years F8 Comments Food recovery program: started at the beginning of the pandemic > redirect good food to people who need it F9 Install a biodigester Buy and install a biodigester for Tribal facilities.
-1 - 2 years F9 Comments Biodigester: drain field for liquids and it runs into ground.
-Anerobic digester produces compost.
+Immediate F7 Comments Casino Bring al No curb site for Earlier on have F7: waste from Composting q Yes, bu Composting al Right ne Volume of con Initial al Food w immedi uestion: are there emissions associated with composting?
+It it's fewer emissions than burned Il output from Tribal government or all Tribal services? ow, this is just for government, but this can lead into all Tribal entities nposting? ction might be figuring this out-food waste stream and trash waste str aste is often recapturable in a farm as feed for farm animals-farm car ate use of food waste (and then we get a resource from the animals) ream n provide F8 [CCG] Develop food recovery program Develop a food circularity/food rescue program to get food that is not eaten from enterprise facilities to those in need.
+1 - 2 years F8 Comments Food recovery who need it program: started at the beginning of the pandemic > redirect good for d to people F9 Install a biodigester Buy and install a biodigester for Tribal facilities.
+1 - 2 years F9 Comments Takes food sc rain field for liquids and it runs into ground.
+Anerobic digester produces raps into compost at a fast rate into a more liquid state currently composting > have a small compost pile compost.